How is Security Defined in an Organization and Who Leads it?

 An example would be the management of a firewall or logging technology.
 To learn more, in a recent article that was published on the Channel Co, I discussed in details the Top 5 Tips for any Security Technology Purchase.

-Alright, hopefully, this gets you moving in the right direction with understanding what a cyber (information) security program is.
-In the next article in this series, we will look at common documentation found with the common cyber security program.
+Alright, hopefully, this gets you moving in the right direction with understanding who leads the information security program in an organization.
+In the next article in this series, we will look at common documentation found with the common information program.